herronej/LLM_Student_Tutorial/README.md

 - To download and install Ollama, follow instructions at ollama.com
 ##### Installing Models
 - View all models at ollama.com/library
-- Select model and install using command 'ollama run <model_name>​' in your terminal window
+- Select model and install using command `ollama run <model_name>​` in your terminal window
 ##### Creating a Custom model